JoseCaliz/leetcode_training/README.md

-# leetcode_training
+# Leetcode Training

-Python codes for training leetcode
+The following codes are my personal training for programming excersices using leetcode platform.